 Phil: We'll share the guide you've shown us of course.
 But in this podcast episode, we'll focus on just a few of the stories.
 We'll hang out with Orcas in Alaska, follow the barbecue trail with a vegetarian on it.
 Ride the Creole trail and chat to the photographer behind the image on the cover of the guide.

 Kim: Yes, but let's get started with Greg Benchwick.
 He's a super cool guy.
 He wrote the Colorado skiing article.
 I think there were more than 30 contributors, journalists and travel writers that contributed to this guide.
 We ask about how skiing has changed since he was rocking his neon fanny pack on the slopes.

 Greg Benchwick: Well you know skiing has changed quite a bit.
-To start with, skiing has become a lot more popular in mainstream.
-Back when I was rocking my fanny pack, a lot less people were doing it.
-There were a lot less people on the slopes.
+To start with, skiing has become a lot more popular in the mainstream.
+Back when I was rocking my fanny pack, a lot fewer people were doing it.
+There were a lot fewer people on the slopes.
 Nowadays it's become quite crowded, and it continues, unfortunately, to be more of a rich person's sport.